How to connect to ESX Server using SSH (SFTP)

 If SSH connection to ESX server is successful you will see the following screen with mode selection:

-If your VMFS disk is a joined disk of several physical drives, in this case, you need to run the scan on each physical drive that stores VMFS disk.
-On the screen above is exactly this case.
+If your VMFS disk is a joined disk of several physical drives, in this case, you need to select all physical drives that host VMFS volume.
+This allows VMFS Recovery to build correct JBOD disk and display correct results.
+The screen above is exactly this case.
 VMFS volume is located on a JBOD disk that consists of 2 disks 20Gb and 10Gb.

 If you are using a hardware RAID disk or iSCSI NAS storage, both physical drives will be displayed as a single large disk.
 If it’s RAID to be reconstructed, please refer to the corresponding section for more information.